Rising-Stars-by-Sunshine/csecon206-Wanlin-PS2/README.md

 - **Problem set Summary**:
   - Project overview.
 The flow and the content of the projecet will be introduced in the following readme.file.
   - Game theory overview.
 This project will go through some significant concepts in game theory.
 The document is uploaed as Overleaf.zip file in the code folder.
-  - Game simulattion.
+  - Game simulation.
 This project will simulate two typical games and provide brief elaboration.
 Code in the Google Colab is uploaded in the code folder.